cividi/whitepaper/index.md

 ### Online platform

+For a startup project today it makes little sense not to build in the cloud.
+We are working on a mix of local datacenter and cloud-based components, but most of our development is focused on online collaboration.

-To implement our initial, REST-compliant architecture, we used the Python Flask microframework and [Flask API](https://www.flaskapi.org/), to generate multi-format routes and Web accessible views of our Frictionless Data-compatible API for developers to use.
+To implement our initial architecture, we used the Python Flask microframework and it's REST-compatible [Flask API](https://www.flaskapi.org/), to generate multi-format routes and Web accessible views of our Frictionless Data-compatible API for developers to use.
 During an earlier phase, we implemented a _Serverless_ architecture coupled to a Node.js environment.

-In the future, this project could move to another framework, or even another development environment.
-For example, the Python based [Django](https://www.djangoproject.com/) and it's [Django REST Framework](http://www.django-rest-framework.org/) offers comprehensive support for "data model"-based applications, provides deep integration with advanced database management systems such as PostgreSQL, and a wealth of out-of-box service and backend components to build on.
+As a next step we are considering a rewrite in the Python based [Django](https://www.djangoproject.com/) framework, with the [Wagtail](https://wagtail.io) administration and [Django REST](http://www.django-rest-framework.org/) library offering comprehensive support for "data model"-based applications, deep integration with advanced database management systems such as PostgreSQL, and a wealth of out-of-box service and backend components to build on.

+In the future, this project could move to another framework, another development environment, integrate components from a mix of environments.
+To this end it is important for us to have flexible and scalable cloud infrastructure as discussed below.

 ### Data exchange